codecommandos25/seo_project/readme.md

 ## Contributing

-We welcome contributions to the project.
+We welcome contributions to the projects.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: